 Is Landlord Insurance a Legal Requirement?

-Compare Landlord Insurance Deals
+Compare Top UK Landlord Insurance Providers

 Is Landlord Insurance a Legal Requirement?

-Even though landlord insurance is not always a legal requirement, it could prove invaluable if anything should happen to your property. you might be able to save time and money finding the best landlord insurance deal for you by using our simple comparison table below:
+Even though landlord insurance is not always a legal requirement, it could prove invaluable if anything should happen to your property.
+You might be able to save time and money finding the best landlord insurance deal for you by using our simple comparison table below:

 Features and optional extras of a landlord insurance policy you might want to consider are: